 The Final Crush

 Total destruction comes when all of the necessary parts are stripped down.
 For most scrapped cars, the windows are broken, the car is crushed into a rectangular heap by a baler, and then it's taken to a scrap metal facility and sold by weight.
-Every individual vehicle will undergo slightly different treatment, depending on anything from its size to condition, but the main process will be similar if you're selling the car for scrap.
+Every individual vehicle will undergo a slightly different treatment, depending on anything from its size to condition, but the main car recycling process will be similar if you're selling the car for scrap.

 Fun Facts About Scrapping Your Car